judithniks/From-object-to-data/proposal.md

 I think the data analysis on both these newspapers will uncover the way IS related news becomes a media hype in one or both of the newspapers and that the news wave pattern in the EU will be more intense than in the USA before “other” (non-related IS) news will takeover.
 This may strengthen assumptions like: IS really does have influence on our journalism, so they do get what they wish for; attention.

+### Dataset:
+We will use articles from the New York Times and NRC Handelsblad.
+The New York Times has an API that lets you download the articles, which we will use to download the articles from the selected dates.
+NRC Handelsblad doesn't have an API, but their archive is available on Lexis Nexis.
+We will use the Lexis Nexis tools to select the articles from the dates we want.
+We can download these articles in different file formats from their website.
+This can not be done by an API, but the website is easy to use and the articles can be downloaded fairly quickly.